 Ensure the people and pets you love are safe from a silent killer.
 Every year, between 20,000 and 30,000 people are sickened by carbon monoxide, according to the CDC, and around 500 die.
 Carbon monoxide poisoning can happen in any indoor space, but the home is the most common, and the garage is often the source of the problem.

 Protect Your Family From Carbon Monoxide Build-up

-At Garage Designs, we are committed to helping you create a garage space that meets any and all of your needs.
-And in order to do that, it needs to be safe for you and everyone else in your home.
+At Garage Designs, we are committed to helping you create a garage space that meets your needs.
+And to do that, it must be safe for you and everyone else in your home.
 Read on to learn everything you need to know about carbon monoxide in garage environments.

 What is Carbon Monoxide?

-Carbon monoxide or CO is a gas that is the byproduct of engines that burn fuel.
+Carbon monoxide or CO, is a gas that is the byproduct of engines that burn fuel.
 It has no color or odor and is generally undetectable by humans even in dangerous concentrations.
-Carbon monoxide can lead to illness because it displaces oxygen in the blood and deprives vital organs of oxygen as a result.
+Carbon monoxide can lead to illness by displacing oxygen in the blood and depriving vital organs of oxygen.